Congress alleges CPI(M)-BJP 'nexus' over ED notice to Kerala CM’s son in Life Mission case

-Thiruvananthapuram, Oct 11 (PTI) The Congress on Saturday alleged a 'nexus' between the ruling CPI(M) and the BJP following media reports that the ED had issued a notice to Kerala Chief Minister Pinarayi Vijayan's son in a money laundering case in 2023 but did not interrogate him.
+Thiruvananthapuram, Oct 11 (PTI) The Congress on Saturday alleged a "nexus" between the ruling CPI(M) and the BJP, following media reports that the ED had issued a notice to Kerala Chief Minister Pinarayi Vijayan's son in a 2023 money laundering case but did not interrogate him.

 The case is linked to the Kerala government's Life Mission project.

-All India Congress Committee (AICC) General Secretary K C Venugopal claimed the Enforcement Directorate (ED) had issued the notice to the Vijayan's son 'secretively,' while in other cases — particularly those involving opposition leaders — the agency publicises its actions widely.
+All India Congress Committee (AICC) General Secretary K C Venugopal claimed the Enforcement Directorate had issued the notice to Vijayan's son 'secretively,' while in other cases—particularly those involving opposition leaders—the agency publicises its actions widely.

 He alleged that Vijayan's son did not appear for questioning despite receiving the notice.